How Much Value Does a New Kitchen Add to a House?

 Worktops

-You can choose from worktops made from easy to maintain composite worktops in a variety of different colours, all the way up to solid marble.
+You can choose from easy-to-maintain composite worktops in various colours, up to solid marble.
 Like the cabinets, worktops can create a big impact in a kitchen.
 You don’t have to spend a fortune on the worktops for them to fit in beautifully with the rest of your kitchen colour scheme.

 Lighting

-Lighting really matters in a kitchen, especially since we tend to use our kitchen both during the day time and at night.
-So, kitchen lighting that can switch from task for prepping vegetables, to ambient for a cosy supper late at night, and at literally the flick of a switch, makes a difference to the design.
+Lighting really matters in a kitchen, especially since we tend to use our kitchen both during the daytime and at night.
+Kitchen lighting that can switch from task for prepping vegetables, to ambient for a cosy supper late at night, at literally the flick of a switch, makes a difference to the design.
 Pendant lighting over a kitchen island is a very contemporary look, so too is under-cabinet lighting and even island baseboard lighting.

 Decorating

-Altering the colour scheme of your kitchen, adding a stand-out splashback design or simply changing the tiles, can all make a big difference to the way your kitchen looks.
-And, after all, first impressions do count.
+Altering the colour scheme of your kitchen, adding a stand-out splashback design, or simply changing the tiles can all make a big difference to its appearance.
+After all, first impressions do count with potential buyers.

 Fixtures and Fittings